BankiRamesh/Socgen_Level1_Test/README.md

 Enter the url in browser :    http://localhost:8088/sg/

-you can  User Id:Banki and Password:banki , or you can create your onw credentials
+you can  Use User Id:Banki and Password:banki , or you can create your onw credentials